-It is not uncommon for home buyers and sellers to wonder whether there is any form of obligation to instruct a conveyancing solicitor to carry out the legal transfer of the property’s ownership.
+It is not uncommon for home buyers and sellers to wonder whether there is any form of obligation to instruct a conveyancing solicitor to carry out the legal process of transfer of the property’s ownership.

 When you think of what the conveyancing process entails, it seems like a lot of daunting legal and administrative work.
 The first matter at hand is to decide if you want to hire a solicitor, property lawyer or a licensed conveyancer to act on your behalf or whether you want to carry out this process yourself.
 Some licensed conveyancers offer no sale no fee conveyancing option which makes hiring a conveyancer a better option.

 In fact, in theory anyone can do the conveyancing for their own property transaction.
 Yes, despite what you hear, DIY conveyancing is possible.

 And much of the information you need to do it yourself, from what to do if you are a first-time buyer to what information the seller should disclose is available online.
 So, you must wonder if you really need to hire someone to see this process through.

 However, while there are no written legal regulations about DIY conveyancing, there are risks of running up expenses and mortgage providers often insist on a solicitor doing the work.